xDkrams/projPortfolio/README.md

 Hi there!
-Here as something you to know first about me,
+Here as something you need to know first about me,

-• I'am a career shifter
+• I'am a career shifter.

-• Currently working in the government as a programmer
+• Currently working in the government as a programmer.

 • Currently learning on web development specially on MERN and eager to learn more on react native

 Features

-1. Viewers can scroll from up to button
+1. Viewers can scroll from up to button.

-2. Viewers can download update resume via download button
+2. Viewers can download updated resume via download button.

-3. Viewers can view all the project demos and github repo's
+3. Viewers can view all the project demo's and github repo's.

 Projects: